bohendo/my-clippings/highlights/6-months-to-6-figures.md

  - loc 166 - My 15-year-old mind was confused.
 I just made a $91 dollar profit on eBay, and it took me only 15 minutes and no physical labor.
 My friend worked his butt off for 8 hours and made only $63?
 “I am never getting a normal job,” I thought to myself.
 Here’s what I realized years later, and it must be understood by you now.
 I didn’t get paid for just posting on eBay.
 I got paid for the courage to think differently and take a risk.

+ - loc 166 - My 15-year-old mind was confused.
+I just made a $91 dollar profit on eBay, and it took me only 15 minutes and no physical labor.
+My friend worked his butt off for 8 hours and made only $63?
+“I am never getting a normal job,” I thought to myself.
+Here’s what I realized years later, and it must be understood by you now.
+I didn’t get paid for just posting on eBay.
+I got paid for the courage to think differently and take a risk.

  - loc 192 - Reading the book Rich Dad Poor Dad by Robert Kiyosaki gave me a whole new perspective on life and business.

  - loc 255 - You often hear people say “I have 20 years of experience, I should get paid more,” but in actuality, that person has 1 year of experience repeated 20 times.